 Time Off From Running

 If Arizona was your last race of the season it is time for a much needed break from running.
-I will post more detailed information on next weeks blog about December training but everyone should plan on taking off at least 2 weeks from running.
+I will post detailed information in a few weeks about December training but everyone should plan on taking off at least 2 weeks from running after your last race of the season.
 A few things to consider:

 - Take a 2 full weeks off from running.
 Let your body recuperate after a long season of XC training and racing.

 - If you would like to take a 3rd week off, do it!
-Your track season will not suffer because you took 3 weeks off, and you will feel more refreshed when you return to training for the track season.
+Your track season will not suffer because you took 3 weeks off.

 - Need more time than 3 weeks?
 Talk to the coaches about it, but nobody should return to training until they are feeling refreshed, mentally ready, and motivated to do so.

-- Workouts for December through winter break will be posted next week.
-We will not meet as a team at this time.
-However, call your teammates is you are looking for someone to run with.
+- Workouts for December through winter break will be posted in a few weeks.
+We will not officially meet for practice as a team at this time.
+However, call your teammates if you are looking for someone to run with.

 - No intense workouts in December.
 Just easy running and enjoying what you are doing.
-We will return to faster workouts sometime in January.
+We will return to faster workouts sometime in mid to late January.

 - Info on how to sign up for winter conditioning for track will be up on the blog sometime in December.

-If you have not had your ferritin levels checked since the end of XC please do so before the start of the new year.
-Our recommendation is to have your ferritin levels checked at a minimum of twice a year: Once after the track season, and once after XC season.
+December is a great time to get your ferritin levels checked again.
+The coaches recommendation is to have your ferritin levels checked at a minimum of twice a year: Once after the track season, and once after XC season.
 If the last time you had your levels checked was before XC, it is time to get them looked at again.

 - The Importance of Iron in Distance Runners (Blog Post)